 The Master of Science degree in Technology is focused on preparing students for professional positions in technology related organizations, enterprises, and activities.
 Graduates are prepared in a range of rapidly evolving technological disciplines, as entrepreneurs and members of an organizational enterprise.
-Applicants must have an appropriate distribution of undergraduate course work including a minimum of 18 semester hours of relevant technology, discipline specific related courses and/or work experience.
+Applicants must hold an appropriate baccalaureate degree from an accredited institution.
 Students are able to select coursework to meet their individual career goals.
 The program of study will include a blend of advanced technologies, management, communication, safety, research, quality assurance and relevant computer applications depending on a specific discipline.
 Prior to admission to this program, a student must submit to the graduate office all official transcripts indicating a minimum grade point average of 2.50 in the undergraduate major, a "Statement of Purpose", a Resume' including three contact references, and an application form.
 The Photography specialization also requires submission of a "Photographic Portfolio".
 More information is available on the program website.
-Students

-selecting the thesis option must enroll in 3 hours for two consecutive semesters to total a minimum of 6 semester hours.
-A student must also pass

-a comprehensive examination before completion of the program Sem.
+Students selecting the thesis option must enroll in 3 hours for two consecutive semesters to total a minimum of 6 semester hours.
+A student must also pass a comprehensive examination before completion of the program

+Sem.
 Hours

-REQUIRED BACKGROUND COURSES

-Quality course (ENGT 4580, INDM 4230)

 REQUIRED GRADUATE COURSES

-INDM 4010 Current Issues in Industry 3 INDM 4260 Organizational Dynamics 3 INDM 5015 Legal Aspects of Industry 3 INDM 5020 International Technology Management 3 SOT 5010 Applied Research for Technology 3
+INDM 4010 Current Issues in Industry

+INDM 4260 Organizational Dynamics

+INDM 5015 Legal Aspects of Industry

+INDM 5020 International Technology Management 3

+SOT 5010 Applied Research for Technology

 RESEARCH

 INDM 5230 Seminar in Industrial Management 3

 OR

-SOT 5290 Thesis 6
+SOT 5290 Thesis

-APPROVED GRADUATE ELECTIVES in Technology (elect from the following)
+APPROVED GRADUATE ELECTIVES in Technology

-Agriculture, Electronics Technology, Graphics, Automation, Automotive Technology Management, Drafting and Design Technology, Construction Management, Engineering Technology, Fashion and Apparel Merchandising, Graphic Technologies, General Technology, Lean Six-Sigma, Manufacturing Management, Network Security, Photography, or other approved departments.
+(elect from the following) 12-15 Agriculture, Electronics Technology, Graphics, Automation, Automotive Technology Management, Drafting and Design Technology, Construction Management, Engineering Technology, Fashion and Apparel Merchandising, Graphic Technologies, General Technology, Lean Six-Sigma, Manufacturing Management, Network Security, Photography, or other approved departments.
 Graduate electives are to be taken at UCM and may include a concentration of study in technology

-MINIMUM GRADUATE HOUR TOTAL33

 LEAN SIX-SIGMA, Graduate Certificate 50 993

 The Lean Six-Sigma program consists of fifteen semester hours intended for industrial and service managers, supervisors and others who desire to bridge their companies' productivity to "Lean-Six Sigma" methods.

-Program Description - This online certificate program is designed for industrial professionals seeking insight to techniques of Lean Six Sigma systems while preparing for the Lean Certification by the Society of Manufacturing Engineers (SME), Six Sigma Green Belt Certification and/or the Manager of Quality/Organizational Excellence Certification from the American Society for Quality (ASQ).
+Program Description - This online certificate program is designed for industrial professionals seeking insight to techniques of Lean Six Sigma systems while preparing for the Lean Certification by the Society of Manufacturing Engineers (SME), Six Sigma Green Belt Certification and/ or the Manager of Quality/Organizational Excellence Certification from the American Society for Quality (ASQ).
 The five required courses will integrate with the Industrial Management and Technology Masters Degree programs as an area of specialization.
 The program will be delivered via the Internet using web-based tools for effective learning.

 In order to be awarded the certificate, students will complete all five required courses with a "B" or better average.
-These courses must be completed within six calendar years, beginning with the date the student first registers as a graduate level certificate student.
+These courses must be completed within four calendar years, beginning with the date the student first registers as a graduate level certificate student.